Traveling from Kentucky to Illinois for the Abortion Pill

 May 5, 2026

 The drive from Louisville to The Center for Women in Westchester, IL takes about 5 hours via I-65 North to I-57 North.
-Illinois has no residency requirement, no waiting period, and shield laws that protect out-of-state patients.
+Illinois has no residency rule, no waiting period, and shield laws that protect out-of-state patients.
 The abortion pill costs $380 and same-day appointments are available.

 How far is the drive from Kentucky to the clinic?

 The clinic is located at 10215 W. Roosevelt Rd. #101, Westchester, IL 60154, just west of Chicago.
-The location is accessible from I-290 or I-294, with free parking available at the building.
+You can reach it from I-290 or I-294, and there is free parking at the building.

 Do I need to be an Illinois resident?

-No. Illinois has no residency requirement for abortion care.
+No. Illinois has no residency rule for abortion care.
 You do not need an Illinois ID, an Illinois address, or any proof that you live in the state.
 Your Kentucky driver's license or any valid photo ID is accepted.

 Is there a waiting period?